joshuamkite/ansible-role-aws-ecs-iam-users-tags/README.md

 aws-ecs-iam-users-tags
 =========

 Provides IAM based individual ssh acccess.
 This role is intended for deployment with Packer to an AWS ECS base host AMI.
-It draws heavily on [widdix/aws-ec2-ssh](https://github.com/widdix/aws-ec2-ssh) and much of the readme below is taken from there.
+It draws heavily on [widdix/aws-ec2-ssh](https://github.com/widdix/aws-ec2-ssh) -see files/widdix_license- and much of the readme below is taken from there.

 * On reboot, all IAM users are imported and local UNIX users are created
 * The import also runs every 10 minutes (via cron - calls import_users.sh)